-There are several opportunities for optimization in the edgebased placement approach described above.
+There are several opportunities for optimization in the edgebased placement approach.

-Remove un-needed sanitization edges: For simplicity of the presentation and the proof, we have defined the behavior of tag edges and sanitization edges treating "no sanitization" \bot as if it were a sanitizer.
+Remove un-needed sanitization edges: For simplicity of the presentation and the proof, we have defined the behavior of tag edges and sanitization edges treating "no sanitization" \perp as if it were a sanitizer.
 If a sanitizer is not preceded by a carry edge, and the policy dictates that no sanitization should be applied, then the sanitization edge does not perform any computation, and should not be instrumented.
 Similarly, if a tag edge is tagging a value with a source type that will never require sanitization, then the tag edge can be removed, and the value never tagged.
 This optimization is valid because a sanitization edge that may receive tagged values will never sanitize an untagged value.

-Sanitization edges preceeded by carry edges: For simplicity we required that any sanitization edge preceeded by a carry edge needed to check the runtime tag before applying sanitization.
-There are some situations (statically determinable) where a sanitization edge will be preceeded by a carry edge, yet all values going through it should have the same sanitization applied.
-In Figure 5 edge $n{11} \rightarrow n{13}$ is an example of this: the preceeding edge $n_8 \rightarrow n{11}$ is a carry edge, but $n{11} \rightarrow n{13}$ is source independent, and (importantly) is the first sanitization edge on any path that goes through it.
-Thus, all values traversing $n{11} \rightarrow n{13}$ will have sanitizer S_3 applied, and there is no need to examine the tag.
+Sanitization edges preceded by carry edges: For simplicity we required that any sanitization edge preceded by a carry edge needed to check the run-time tag before applying sanitization.
+There are some situations (statically determinable) where a sanitization edge will be preceded by a carry edge, yet all values going through it should have the same sanitization applied.
+In Figure 5 edge $n{11} \rightarrow n{13}$ is an example of this: the preceding edge $n_8 \rightarrow n{11}$ is a carry edge, but $n{11} \rightarrow n{13}$ is source independent and the first sanitization edge on any path that goes through it.
+Thus, all values traversing $n{11} \rightarrow n{13}$ will have sanitizer S_3 applied, so there is no need to examine the tag.

 Attaching tags to run-time values: We envision the runtime taint tracking being implemented simply by attaching tags to run-time values.
 This is a strategy that works well for dynamic languages such as Java, PHP, or JavaScript.
-The tags can be quite compact: we have described it above as tagging a value with the source that it originated from (or a source that has equivalent sanitization requirements), but it would suffice use bit strings that uniquely identify a source type.
-The number of sources depends on the policy, but will typically be small, meaning that a tag of 3-4 bit would suffice.
+The tags can be quite compact: we have described it above as tagging a value with the source type that it originated from (or a source type with equivalent sanitization requirements), but it would suffice to use bit strings that uniquely identify a source type.
+The number of sources depends on the policy, but will typically be small, meaning that a tag of 3-4 bits would suffice.
 There are opportunities for efficient implementation of taint-tracking when the tags are this small, such as placing the tag within the value header at run time.

-With the tagging approach, the instrumentation for carry edges becomes trivial, since tags will be copied if they exist.
-Thus, the only instrumentation required will be to tag values as they pass through tag edges, untag them as they pass through untag edges, and apply appropriate sanitization at sanitization edges.
+With this tagging approach, instrumentation for carry edges becomes trivial, since tags will be copied if they exist.
+Thus, the only instrumentation required will be to tag values as they traverse tag edges, untag them as they traverse untag edges, and apply sanitization at sanitization edges.